CloroxPro Blog

 Reusable microfiber cloths vs. disposable wipes: balancing performance, cost and efficiency

 One topic that continues to generate significant discussion is determining the right disinfectant wipe for your EVS cleaning program: reusable microfiber cloths or ready-to-use (RTU) disposable wipes.
+There isn’t a one‑size‑fits‑all answer.

-Reusable microfiber cloths paired with dilutable disinfectants have been utilized for many years and have some strong advantages, including durability, excellent soil-removal performance, and generally good chemical compatibility.
+Reusable microfiber cloths paired with dilutable disinfectants have been utilized for many years and have some strong advantages, including durability, excellent soil-removal performance and generally good chemical compatibility.
 However, the initial investment can be substantial and costly, with many hidden costs, especially when using a full rental service.
 If laundering is done in-house, facilities must have the proper equipment, plenty of stock on hand and validated laundering processes, as reusable microfiber will degrade over time.
 Additionally, if textiles are not processed correctly between uses, there is an increased risk of cross-contamination, which can reintroduce pathogens into the patient care environment.

 Both reusable microfiber and disposable wipes are viable options, but the stronger candidate for your facility ultimately depends on what aligns best with the needs, goals and resources of your cleaning program.